11 Siskiyou County players tapped for Lion's All Star Football

 When asked what he enjoyed about playing football in high school, he said it was the close bonds he formed with his teammates, “It’s a brotherhood,” he said.
 “You have to rely on each other.”

-He wants contribute to the North team and hopefully earn a win.
+He wants to contribute to the North team and hopefully earn a win.

 Austin Martinez